lovnishverma/bigdataecosystem/Complete_Guide_to_Install_Ubuntu_and_JAVA_and_then_Configure_Hadoop,_MySQL,_HIVE,_Sqoop,_Flume,_Spark_on_a_Docker_Container.md

 2. Press `Enter` to confirm.
 3. Press `CTRL + X` to exit the editor.

 This should properly configure your Hadoop system.
-Let me know if you need any further help!

 ---